 Another important contribution in this area is made by the EU space programmes.
 The Copernicus programme is the world leader in Earth observation, currently operating seven satellites with preparations for an eighth completed in 2019.
 It is essential to the understanding of climate systems, offering a wide range of services to all EU stakeholders free of charge.
 In 2019 the number of active users surpassed 300 000 () for the first time – a much larger number than originally expected.
 Copernicus services support both accurate weather forecasting and the monitoring of climate change and pollution effects.
 A key component of Copernicus is its Emergency Management Service, which assists civil protection authorities in the immediate response to disasters such as the forest fires in Greece and Italy in 2019, but also the wildfires in Australia, among others.

 Direct investment in infrastructure is made under the Connecting Europe Facility, which finances essential transport, energy and telecommunications infrastructure, integrating networks across the EU.
 The Connecting Europe Facility focuses on smart solutions, bringing together digitalisation and infrastructure to create safe and efficient integrated networks to support decarbonisation through sustainable solutions in the transport, energy and digital sectors.
 For instance, the facility has co-funded projects in the transport sector which will lead to the electrification of more than 2 000 km of railways, the upgrade of almost 3 000 km of inland waterways and the deployment of around 13 000 supply points for alternative fuels all over Europe, hence fostering the greening of the transport sector.
 The energy component of the Connecting Europe Facility has amongst other things contributed to ending the energy isolation of the Baltic States, improving the interconnectivity of the Iberian Peninsula with the rest of Europe and linking Ireland with continental Europe, all of which has helped significantly with the integration of a larger share of renewable energy in the electricity system.
-Moreover, in line with the goal of climate neutrality, the Commission is evaluating the existing Trans-European Network Regulation to further align its large infrastructure investments.
+Moreover, in line with the goal of climate neutrality, the Commission is evaluating the existing Trans-European Network Regulations to further align its large infrastructure investments.

 With regard to transport infrastructure, progress has been made in the Baltic Sea region, and on rail infrastructure across the German–Polish border, leading to an estimated 95 million citizens benefiting from it.